Hieu Minh Nguyen’s 2018 poetry collection, Not Here, was recently named one of the best works of poetry in 2018 by the New York Public Library.

 This month, Nguyen proved his high school teachers right, in a sense.
 They saw something in him, enough to call while he ditched.
 Now, Nguyen has earned a Master of Fine Arts from North Carolina’s Warren Wilson College.

 “At first, I just needed to be onstage, right?” he recalls.

-It’s maybe refreshing, in what’s seen as poetry’s lofty sphere, that Nguyen remembers where he came from—a St. Paul neighborhood of limited chances, where he sought escape through acting, then writing.
+It’s maybe reassuring for a Twin Cities reader that, in what can be seen as poetry’s lofty sphere, Nguyen embraces where he came from—a St. Paul neighborhood of limited chances, where he sought escape through acting, then writing.

 “There’s so many people in my life and in my family who don’t get listened to, who have a lot to say—a lot more important things to say than me.
-But no one will listen to them,” he says.
+But no one will listen to them.”